jiun0201/project/EDAV&VIZ/Blogpost/2014-05-05-Jiun-Blogpost3.md

 ### 2. Data source: ###

-Since there was no way that I could identify on data source, I used a different set of data which has a similar properties with an aim to represent a scatter matrix in a more effective way.
+Since there was no way that I could identify the source of the original data, I used a different set of data which has similar properties and hoped to represent the data in a more effective scatterplot matrix.
 I extracted data from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Wholesale+customers).
 The website holds many types of dataset, just like dastaset built in R or R packages.
 I chose this dataset because it contains both categorical and continuous variables.

 ### 3. Thought process and Actions: ###